scotuslog/scotus/content/len-blavatnik-donations.md

 ![Len Blavatnik NRCC Donations](%assets_url%/nrcc-blavatnik-donations.png)

 Blavatnik's "employer" according to the Federal Election Commission is a business called Access Industries.
 It's a company which apparently buys access to politicians?
-It's stated purpose is to find investments for investing, and run by "global industrialist and philanthropist Len Blavatnick.
+It's stated purpose is to find investments for investing, and run by "global industrialist and philanthropist" Len Blavatnick.

 ![Access Industries](%assets_url%/access-industries.png)